Joint Max-Min Power Control and Clustering in Cell-Free Wireless Networks: Design and Analysis: Problem Formulation

 \section{Problem Formulation}

 Our goal is to optimize the uplink transmit power $p^*_n$ and the serving AP subset $\mathcal{S}_n$ for each user $n$ to maximize the minimum SINR across all users.
-The optimal AP cluster $\mathcal{S}_n$ is chosen from $\mathcal{D}$, a set of arbitrary AP cluster indicator matrices defining various AP subset patterns within $\{1,...,R\}$.
-The max-min fairness problem is formulated as
+The optimal AP cluster $\mathcal{S}_n$ is selected from $\mathcal{D}$, a set of chosen AP cluster indicator matrices that define different AP subset patterns within $\{1,...,R\}$.
+The max-min SINR fairness problem is formulated as

 where $\mathbf{p}$ the vector of user power coefficients.
 Introducing an auxiliary variable $\gamma$ as the minimum SINR among all users, the problem is reformulated in epigraph form \cite[Sec.~3.1.7]{boyd04},